risawitama/verbose-potato/README.md

-## Why is the ocean always blue?
-Because the shore never waves back.
+## Why did the cowboy have a weiner dog?
+Somebody told him to get a long little doggy.